aiven/aiven-docs/docs/platform/howto/create-service-integration.md

 :::

 :::note
-Data may take a minute to appear on the dashboard if you\'ve just enabled the integrations.
+Data may take a minute to appear on the dashboard if you've just enabled the integrations.
 Refresh the view by reloading the page from the top-right corner.
 You can create custom dashboards either from scratch in Grafana or by saving a copy of the predefined dashboard under